RSS

 2019

-The volume of the market for software-defined networks and data centers is $51.7 billion
+The market size of software-defined networks and data centers is $51.7 billion

-In 2019, the volume of the global market for software-defined networks and data centers (SDN, SD-WAN and SDDC technologies) reached $51.7 billion.
+In 2019, the global market for software-defined networks and data centers (SDN, SD-WAN and SDDC technologies) reached $51.7 billion.
 This is evidenced by the data of the analytical company MarketsandMarkets.

-Experts did not specify the dynamics relative to 2018, but they say that the market is growing and will remain so.
+Experts did not specify the dynamics regarding 2018, but they say that the market is growing and will remain so.
 It is expected that sales costs for software-defined solutions on a global scale will increase by 25.5% annually, and by 2024 they will reach $160.8 billion.

 The market for software-defined networks and data centers is on the verge of rapid takeoff

-According to analysts, several factors contribute to the market recovery, including an increase in demand for virtualization and cloud computing in data centers.
-They give companies a single management of all data center components, such as network, server, storage, security, and other resources.
-Owners of large-scale IT infrastructures, such as cloud service providers, telecom operators and corporations, are increasingly using software-defined technologies, the study said.
+According to analysts, several factors contribute to the rise of the market, including an increase in demand for virtualization and cloud computing in data centers.
+With them, companies get unified management of all data center components, such as network, server, storage, security, and other resources.
+Owners of large-scale IT infrastructures, such as cloud service providers, carriers and corporations, are increasingly using software-defined technologies, the study said.

-Demand for SD-WAN is rising the most, largely due to the growing business needs for simple network traffic management.
-SD-WANs help disconnect and manage data planes and provide centralized management in network administration.
+The demand for SD-WAN rises the most, and this is largely due to the growing needs of the business in simple means of managing network traffic.
+SD-WANs help you disconnect and manage data planes and provide centralized management during network administration.

-In addition, the development of the SD-WAN segment is helped by digital transformation projects, increased traffic in networks and emerging technologies such as 5G, the Internet of Things and M2M communications.
+In addition, digital transformation projects, increased traffic in networks and emerging technologies such as 5G, the Internet of Things and M2M communications help the development of the SD-WAN segment.

-The fastest cost of software-defined data centers and networks is rising among telecom operators and cloud providers.
+The fastest spending on software-defined data centers and networks is growing among telecommunications operators and cloud providers.

 IDC experts confirm the growing demand for software-defined technologies.
 For example, sales of SDS (software-defined storage) solutions will increase by 13.5% annually and exceed $16 billion by 2021.

-Analysts attribute the growth of the segment to the accelerating trend of moving from traditional IT infrastructures, which primarily use the classic architecture of building storage arrays with two controllers, to cloud environments based on standard equipment.
-The main drivers of the SDS segment in the world are three areas: object and file data stores, as well as hyperconvergent infrastructure (HCI), according to IDC.
+Analysts attribute the segment's growth to an accelerating trend from traditional IT infrastructures, which predominantly use the classic dual-controller storage array architecture, to standard-hardware cloud environments.
+The main drivers of the SDS segment in the world are three areas: object and file data storage, as well as hyperconvergence infrastructure (HCI), the IDC notes.

-The further development of the global market for software-defined technologies is expected to be stimulated by the increasing penetration of cloud technologies into all areas related to the processing and storage of information.
-Another important factor that will affect the development of the segment in the near future, analysts call the introduction of fifth-generation mobile networks.
+The further development of the global software-defined technology market is expected to be stimulated by the increasing penetration of cloud technologies into all areas related to information processing and storage.
+Analysts call the introduction of fifth-generation mobile networks another important factor that will affect the development of the segment in the near future.

 thum

-Researchers predict that 5G networks will lead to a sharp increase in data volumes, their processing and storage will require new approaches to automating IT processes, which in turn will be the easiest to provide with software-defined solutions.
-As for the distribution by region, according to forecasts, most of the global market for such systems will be occupied by North America (mainly the USA), followed by EMEA, Asia-Pacific and South American countries.
+According to the researchers, 5G networks will lead to a sharp increase in data volumes, their processing and storage will require new approaches to automating IT processes, which in turn will be easiest to provide with software-defined solutions.
+In terms of regional distribution, it is projected that North America (mainly the United States) will occupy most of the global market for such systems, followed by EMEA, Asia-Pacific and South American countries.

-The MarketsandMarkets notes that the United States has become a leader due to large-scale digital transformations in companies of various sizes.
-The pace of technology adoption in the US market is so high that it helps organizations virtualize their IT infrastructure and simplifies network management, hence the surge in demand for software-defined technologies.[4]
+MarketsandMarkets notes that the United States has become the leader due to large-scale digital transformations in companies of various sizes.
+The pace of technology adoption in the American market is so high that it helps organizations virtualize their IT infrastructure and simplifies network management, hence the surge in demand for software-defined technologies.[6]

 Infonetics Research Forecast